 By tackling difficult questions in computational structural biology, Vikram Sundar hopes to help scientists develop drugs more quickly, cheaply, and effectively.

-Introduced to the field of machine learning in computational biology as a Churchill Scholar at the University of Cambridge, he worked with Dr. Lucy Colwell on applying machine learning to predicting active ligands for protein targets, a crucial step in early-stage drug discovery.
+Vikram was first introduced to the field of machine learning in computational biology as a Churchill Scholar at the University of Cambridge.
+There, he worked with Dr. Lucy Colwell on applying machine learning to predicting active ligands for protein targets, a crucial step in early-stage drug discovery.
 His most interesting result was a new method of training models to make predictions for targets without any prior screening data, allowing machine learning models to be used even with very little experimental data available.
+He also spent a year as an AI resident at Google, working on applications of machine learning to DNA-encoded library data for predicting protein/ligand binding.

 2018-2019, Churchill Scholarship, The Winston Churchill Foundation of the United States